asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 ###Lack of Code Ownership

 The temporary nature of the project leads to a lack of code ownership.
-I have seen a direct correlation between the amount of refactoring done in a code base and the amount of ownership a team feels that is has.
+I have seen a direct correlation between the amount of refactoring done in a code base and the amount of ownership a team feels that it has.
 Collective code ownership is such an important part of eXtreme Programming (XP) because it encourages team-owned quality and makes the entire team responsible for keeping the code and design clean and bug-free.
 Extending code ownership across multiple teams however causes team-owned quality to break down.
 When code is owned across multiple teams who don't regularly communicate and/or aren't all committing their code to the same repository branch, refactoring stops.
 Teams worry that any refactoring that they do may change the system in a way that is incompatible with another team. **Essentially, when code ownership extends beyond a single team no one owns the code.**

 ###Large Merge Conflicts

 Yet another barrier to refactoring is that when organized by project, teams overlap areas of the code and this often results in regularly occurring large merge conflicts.
 These conflicts encourage developers to stop refactoring code because no one wants to manually merge large conflicts.
 You can read more about this in my post [Remove Refactoring Barriers](/2014/09/06/remove-refactoring-barriers.html)

-###Loss of Institutional Knowledge
+###Lack of Institutional Knowledge

 As people are constantly switching into and out of areas of the codebase a depth of knowledge that comes with working in the same area of the code for an extended period of time is lost.
 This leads to a decline in code quality and a lack of larger scale refactorings.